inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 A player can not go through a wall

 User-story:
-As a player I want that the wall stop me, so that I can not go in that direction, such that I have a challange in make the route.
+As a player I want the wall to stop me, such that I can not continue in that direction, such that it will be a challenge getting to the flags.

 Acceptance-criteria:
 Given that I am facing a wall, I will not be able to go through it.

 Tasks:
-Make a check canGo() that tells if we are facing a wall.
+Make a check canGo() that tells if the player is facing a wall.

 #### Game board: